ECNU-DEIT-ACADEMIC-2019/Team2/assignment-3.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;Our sample size is 30, and confidence interval is calculated to be 95%.
 The precision is 0.5.
 #### &nbsp;&nbsp;&nbsp;&nbsp;The value in the population is the value from the sample plus or minus 0.5, and we have a 95% probability that the true value in the population is within this interval.

+>**6 Scale_Consistency**
+#### &nbsp;&nbsp;&nbsp;&nbsp;Judgment criteria: there is no unified standard to determine how big the value of the reliability coefficient should be.
+However, it is generally believed that if the reliability coefficient is above 0.9, the reliability is very well.
+The reliability coefficient is acceptable at 0.8-0.9.
+At 0.7-0.8, the scale does not lose its value.
+But if the coefficient below 0.7 indicates a change.
+#### &nbsp;&nbsp;&nbsp;&nbsp;In this analysis, the scale was judged to have reliability based on the alpha value greater than 0.7.
+#### &nbsp;&nbsp;&nbsp;&nbsp;Alpha coefficient and Guttmans Lambda2 coefficient can both be used to measure the reliability of the scale, and there is little difference in this analysis.
+In the six dimensions, the two coefficients above 0.9 of attractiveness indicate that the attractiveness scale has a high reliability.
+The alpha and lambda2 values of efficiency, dependability, stimulation and novelty are all above 0.8, which proves that the problems in a single dimension are highly reliability.
+However, the Perspicuity alpha value is 0.61, which indicates that it does not meet the criteria of the reliability of the scale and needs to be modified.

+>**7 Benchmark**
+#### &nbsp;&nbsp;&nbsp;&nbsp;In the chart, we can see data from 18,483 people studied in 401 studies concerning different products (business software, web pages, online stores, social networks).
+It can be used as a benchmark and compared with the questionnaire data, and then the grade of daxia school relative to other products can be obtained.
+#### &nbsp;&nbsp;&nbsp;&nbsp;It can be seen from the mean line of the reference graph that all the six dimensions of daxia school are all at the bottom, and there is a big gap with other products.
+In addition, attractiveness, efficiency, dependability, stimulation and novelty are all in the last layer of the five levels, while Perspicuity is on the penultimate level.
+It can be seen that daxia school still has considerable space for improvement in these six dimensions.